-There really is no simple answer to this question.
-You may find the answer you are looking for in the following information.
+You will probably find the answer you are looking for in the following information.

 Handwriting recognition is a function of your tablet, the software you are using and how well you write.

-If your software will recognize characters then you have to provide it with input that it can understand – put another way – your writing needs to be legible!Handwriting can be used with any of the word processor programs, such as Word, Wordperfect, Microsoft Works and pretty much anyone you choose to use.
+If your software will recognize characters then you have to provide it with input that it can understand – put another way – your writing needs to be legible!Handwriting recognition can be used with any of the word processor programs, such as Microsoft Word and Wordperfect.

 The module will also allow you to enter a file name in a dialogue box.